realmcu/HoneyGUI/doc/en/widgets/gui_tab.md

 # Tab

-The tab widget enables you to create an unlimited number of tabs in both the x and y axes of the screen.Before integrating the tab widget, you must first establish a tabview widget to house the tabs.The direction of the generated tabs is denoted by idx and idy.
+The tab widget enables you to create an unlimited number of tabs in both the x and y axes of the screen.
+Before integrating the tab widget, you must first establish a tabview widget to house the tabs.
+The direction of the generated tabs is denoted by idx and idy.

 For an introduction to idx and idy, please refer to: [tabview](./gui_tabview.md)

 ## Usage

-### Create tab widget
+### Create Tab Widget
-[gui_tab_create(parent, x, y, w, h, idx, idy)](#gui_tab_create) is used to create a tab widget, where idx and idy represent the direction of the created tab.
+[gui_tab_create(parent, x, y, w, h, idx, idy)](#gui_tab_create) is used to create a tab widget, where `idx` and `idy` represent the direction of the created tab.

-### Set tab style
+### Set Tab Style
-If you wish to exhibit various switching effects when switching tabs, you can utilize the [gui_tab_set_style(this, style)](#gui_tab_set_style) setting.
+If you want to exhibit various switching effects when switching tabs, you can utilize the [gui_tab_set_style(this, style)](#gui_tab_set_style) to set it.
 By default, the classic style is employed.
-The styles are illustrated in the subsequent enumeration.
+The available switching effects include the following:

 ```eval_rst